EECS481-Official/tutorial/slides/02-Developers/07-tables.html.md

           </tr>
         </table>

-    - title: Unsemantic Table exercise
+    - title: Unsemantic Table Exercise
       description: |
         If the information is tabular, using CSS to create the appearance of a table makes the information almost impossible for a screen reader user to understand and use.
 Convert the following tabular data